asztyber/wdn-simulation/README.md

   The repository contains nominal network description L-TOWN.inp.
 To simulate real network you should download L-TOWN\_Real.inp from https://zenodo.org/record/4017659 and put it in the `networks` directory (e.g. `curl https://zenodo.org/record/4017659/files/L-TOWN_Real.inp?download=1 -o networks/L-TOWN_Real.inp`).

-* `measurements_for_masking` - this folder should contain data simulatet without faults to use for masking.
-It can be downloaded from 10.5281/zenodo.7837165
+* `measurements_for_masking` - this folder should contain data simulated without faults to use for masking.
+It can be downloaded from https://zenodo.org/record/7837165 (all 3 files are required).
     It is only used for masking measurements, other faults and leakages can be simulated without it.

 * `configurations` - scenario configurations in .yaml format